pavankataria/SwiftDataTables/README.md

 `SwiftDataTables` allows you to display grid-like data sets in a nicely formatted table for iOS.
 The main goal for the end-user is to be able to obtain useful information from the table as quickly as possible with the following features: ordering, searching, and paging; and to provide an easy implementation with extensible options for the developer.

+**You can now contribute to this project over at https://opencollective.com/swiftdatatables!**

 ## Major Features include:
 - [x] Tested on iOS 8.0, 9, 10, 11, and 12 onwards.
 - [x] Full Swift 5 support